Welcome to the AIOMFAC website

 Check the list of references given at the end of About AIOMFAC and the information in the text on that page to find a number of sources describing the AIOMFAC model and its various applications reported in the scientific literature.

-Starting as the PhD thesis project of Andreas Zuend at ETH Zurich back in 2004, the AIOMFAC model has been under development for several years by now, involving a number of project partners.
+Starting as the PhD thesis project of Andreas Zuend at ETH Zurich back in 2004, the AIOMFAC model has been under development for many years by now, involving a number of project partners.
 This website is one of the more recent products of that development process, with the goal of making the model available to the wider community.
-We are grateful for the financial support received from the following funding agencies, enabling the research and development of the AIOMFAC model and this website:
+We are grateful for the financial support received from the following funding agencies, enabling the research and development of the AIOMFAC model and this website over the past 17+ years:

 – Website & Server Hardware